RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 **Emerging corrosion U14/U16**

-There are some odd-looking residue seeping around the backside of the PCB (in the area of U14/U16).
-Not sure what this is really, but it does seem to be corrosive.
-The area is cleaned with some vinegar which will prevent any further corrosion.
-Finally the area is cleaned with properly with isopropanol.
+There is some odd-looking residue seeping around the backside of the PCB (in the area of U14/U16).
+I am not sure what this is, but it does appear to be corrosive.
+The area is cleaned with vinegar, which will help prevent further corrosion.
+Finally, the area is properly cleaned with isopropanol.

-As can be seen from the "after" picture some of the solder mask is gone, but all the metal traces and pads seems to be ok.
-The missing solder mask is repaired by applying some transparent nail polish.
+As can be seen from the "after" picture, some of the solder mask is gone, but all the metal traces and pads seem to be OK.
+The missing solder mask is repaired by applying transparent nail polish.

 <p align="center" float="left">
     <img src="Images/Main12.jpeg" alt="Description" width="500">